DavidBert/OMDI_JO2024/Introduction_git.md

    ```
    git push origin main
    ```
-   This uploads your local commits to the remote repository on GitHub.
+   This uploads your local commits to the remote repository on GitLab.

 ##### 5. Testing the App